sazarce/surviv2/README.md

 12. In the console you may type `reload()` for launch and `stop()` for stops the scripts.

 Its must be worked.
 How to check script?
 Your person must automatically turn to the closest enemy.
+If page has been updated, is necessary repeat this steps again.

 Update: On mouse click(shoot), person may turn in the cursor position direction.
 Its a problem.
 Now you can shoot on space key.
 Update: 4x zoom by default.
-If page has been updated, is necessary repeat this steps again.
+Update: Press and keep z key for disable script.
+Tune `forecastCoeff` for more accurate shooting.

 All actions you take at your own risk.
 The author is not responsible for the consequences of your actions.